Graduate School Handbook Part 4 - Registration

 PGR4.6.1 Responsibilities of PGRs:

-- A PGR wishing to change their registration e.g. change of mode of attendance, suspend their studies or extend their registration period must submit a formal request, with support from their supervision team.
+- A PGR wishing to change their registration e.g. change of mode of attendance, suspend their studies or extend their registration period must submit a formal request to the Faculty Research Degrees Committee (FRDC), with support from their supervision team.
 All research degree forms are available on the Graduate School website;

 - All applications for changes to registration must be supported by the Director of Studies;